ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

     .. code-block:: json

         {
+            "uav_mean_time_power": 1,
+            "wb_mean_time_power": 1,
             "ignition_probability": "the probability a given lightning strike will ignite" }

+    ``uav_mean_time_power`` and ``wb_mean_time_power`` are only required when using the MinimiseMeanTimeUAVCoordinator and MinimiseMeanTimeWBCoordinator respectively.
+They control the power of the time that the program tries to minimize, e.g. a value of 1 will try to minimize the mean time whereas a value of 2 will try to minimize the mean(time^2).
+    ``ignition_probability`` is the probability of each strike igniting if not specified in the lightning input file.

 *  A dictionary containing the following information about UAVs